Timeseries

 get_index_at_point(point[, after])

-Converts a point along the time axis index into an integer index ranging in (0, len(series)-1).
+Convert a point along the time index into an integer index ranging from (0, len(series)-1) inclusive.

 get_timestamp_at_point(point)

-Converts a point into a pandas.Timestamp (if Datetime-indexed) or into an integer (if Int64-indexed).
+Convert a point into a pandas.Timestamp (if datetime-indexed) or integer (if integer-indexed).

 has_same_time_as(other)

-Checks whether this series has the same time index as other.
+Whether the series has the same time index as the other series.

 head([size, axis])

-Return a TimeSeries containing the first size points.
+Return a new series with the first size points.

 is_within_range(ts)

-Check whether a given timestamp or integer is within the time interval of this time series.
+Whether the given timestamp or integer is within the time interval of the series.

 kurtosis(**kwargs)

-Return a deterministic TimeSeries containing the kurtosis of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the kurtosis of each component computed over the samples of the stochastic series.

 last_value()